Guido van Rossum: Centrum Wiskunde & Informatica

 He has worked for various research institutes, including the Centrum Wiskunde & Informatica (CWI) in the Netherlands, the U.S. National Institute of Standards and Technology (NIST), and the Corporation for National Research Initiatives (CNRI).
 In May 2000, he left CNRI along with three other Python core developers to work for tech startup BeOpen.com, which subsequently collapsed by October of the same year.
 From late 2000 until 2003 he worked for Zope Corporation.
 In 2003 Van Rossum left Zope for Elemental Security.
 While there he worked on a custom programming language for the organization.

 Google

-From 2005 to December 2012, he worked at Google, where he spent half of his time developing the Python language.
+From 2005 to December 2012, Van Rossum worked at Google, where he spent half of his time developing the Python language.

-At Google, Van Rossum developed Mondrian, a web-based code review system written in Python and used within the company.
+At Google, he developed Mondrian, a web-based code review system written in Python and used within the company.
 He named the software after the Dutch painter Piet Mondrian.
-He named another related software project after Gerrit Rietveld, a Dutch designer.
+He named Rietveld, another related software project, after Gerrit Rietveld, a Dutch designer.
 On 7 December 2012, Van Rossum left Google.